TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCSystemApp.md

 ```

 ### -SystemID
-The System Id of the system you want to search for applications
+The System Id of the JumpCloud system you want to search for applications

 ```yaml
 Type: System.String